Bone Density Disorders in Children

 Symptoms of Osteopetroses

 Although osteopetroses comprise a range of different disorders, many of the same symptoms develop in most of them.
 Bone growth is usually impaired.
 Bones thicken and break easily.
-Formation of blood cells may be impaired because there is less bone marrow, leading to anemia, infection, or bleeding.
+Formation of blood cells may be impaired because there is less bone marrow, leading to infection or bleeding.
+Bleeding usually occurs after minor accidents or injuries (for example, nose picking leads to nosebleeds, and gums bleed after brushing teeth).

 An overgrowth of bone in the skull can cause pressure in the skull to increase; compress nerves, causing facial paralysis or loss of vision or hearing; and can distort the face and teeth.
 The bones in the fingers and feet, the long bones of the arms and legs, the spine, and the pelvis may be affected.